Michigan charter school backed by DeVos growing

 "I've always loved aviation," the 17 year-old said, keeping his eyes focused on panels of high-tech instruments.
 "It started at 3.
 I saw an airplane, and I wanted to fly them ever since."

 Radashaw is getting his wish at West Michigan Aviation Academy.
-It's a unique public high school in western Michigan that was started in 2010 by Dick DeVos with much encouragement from his wife, Betsy DeVos, President-elect Donald Trump's choice to head the U.S. Education Department.
+It's a unique public high school in western Michigan that was started in 2010 by Dick DeVos with much encouragement from his wife, Betsy DeVos, President-elect Donald Trump's choice to head the U.S. Education Department, who will testify at a Senate confirmation hearing Jan.
+17.

 The nonprofit charter school has grown from 80 students in rundown office space at Gerald R. Ford International Airport to its own building with 600 students from seven counties.
 Some kids ride three public buses to get to the suburban airport.
 One teen stays with friends in the Grand Rapids area and commutes 150 miles to home on weekends.
 A public lottery is held each spring if applications exceed openings.